 - Let’s Drag the top widget which is Chart.
 Click on Chart and select a Dataset.
 A new window will open which is identical to the previous step in lens.
 You can change the type of chart by clicking on Chart Type.

 - Explore and check, what you can do more by yourself.
-You can preview your Dashboard by clicking on Preview Button at right upper corner.
+You can preview your Dashboard by clicking on the Preview Button at right upper corner.

-- Click on save button, give a Title to your dashboard and select Demo App from App dropdown menu.
+- Click on the save button, give a Title to your dashboard and select Demo App from App dropdown menu.

 Congratulations on your first Einstein Analytics Dashboard.
 You can learn a lot by doing it yourself.

 So, that was a brief overview of Einstein Analytics.
 Now you have got the basic idea about Apps, Dashboards, Lenses and Datasets.
 Start digging and make some interesting Dashboards.
 Want to see the power of Einstein Analytics Dashboard, select the My DTC Sales App from All tab and preview the Dashboards.